SrikanthKandula/tpch_dbgen_zipf_skew/README.md

 1) We do not skew the linkage between PS_PARTKEY and PS_SUPPKEY:

 That is, each part has a fixed number of suppliers and the relationship between {PARTKEY, SUPPKEY} pairs is a fixed deterministic function.
 We do not skew this relationship because rows of the LINEITEM table also have
-{L_PARTKEY, L_SUPPKEY} and the generators for the LINETEM and PARTSUPP tables do not have any explicit coordination.
+{L_PARTKEY, L_SUPPKEY} and the generators for the LINEITEM and PARTSUPP tables do not have any explicit coordination.

 2) A complication in code that is worth calling out is that the set_state calls in coupled generators (e.g., LINEITEM and ORDERS) only advance the seeds that are specific to their tables.

 ## 7. Debugging/ Understanding
 Examine the `zipf_debug.log` for more details on what the new changes do.

-## 8. Acknowledgements
+## 8. Acknowledgments
 Manoj Syamala helped with a code review.
 Vivek Narasayya wrote the [previous version](https://www.microsoft.com/en-us/download/details.aspx?id=52430) and also helped brainstorm these changes.